EmilyMatt/mapping-rs/README.md

 features = ["libm"]
 ```

+## tracing
+This crate provides profiling and instrumentation insight
+using the [tracing](https://github.com/tokio-rs/tracing) crate, in order to use that,
+simply enable the `tracing` feature in your Cargo.toml, and use your choice of a subscriber.

+## CUDA
 This crate is designed to be able to take advantage of CUDA for parallel processing,
 this can greatly improve algorithm performance, but requires an NVIDIA graphics card and drivers.
 To enable CUDA, use the `cuda` feature: